 Intended learning outcomes

-Students who complete the Forest Science Honours Program should have acquired:
+Students who complete the Ecosystem Science Honours Program should have acquired:

-- a capacity for the exchange, acquisition and dissemination of scientific and industry information and for technology transfer;
+- The capacity for the exchange, acquisition and dissemination of scientific knowledge and practice;